 The community housing development organization (CHDO) must satisfy all conditions of approval that are set forth in the Commission Loan Policies as prerequisite to the CDC offering the Subrecipient or Developer Agreement for execution within 12 months of the start of the fiscal year associated with the award.
 The participating jurisdiction must enter into a legally binding agreement with the CHDO for a specific project within 24 months of the start of the fiscal year associated with the award.
 Disbursement of funds for all CHDO projects, including predevelopment costs, hard and soft costs of new development, renovation, rehabilitation, and reconstruction projects must be initiated within 24 months of the date on which the Developer Agreement is offered for execution.
-All funds must be disbursed within 36 months of the date on which the Developer Agreement is offered for execution.
 CHDO projects must be completed within four years of the date on which the HOME Funding Agreement is offered for execution.
 Project completion will be documented by the submission of temporary certificates of occupancy for all HOME-funded units.
 HOME-assisted rental units must be occupied by income-eligible households within 18 months of project completion.
 A HOME-assisted homebuyer unit must have a ratified sales contract within nine months of construction completion.